stacksgov/pm/sop.md

 Here are the steps you should take to prepare for an upcoming working group call.

 1. Determine who will moderate the call, and who will be responsible for taking notes.
 1. Open a [new issue](https://github.com/stacksgov/pm/issues/new) for the call agenda in this repository.
+This should be done at least a few days before the call to give people the opportunity to propose agenda items.
 Use the previous call agenda as a template ([full list](https://github.com/stacksgov/pm/issues?q=is%3Aissue+label%3Acall+)), updating the call times in various timezones, assigned call moderator, and agenda items.
 When updating call times, be especially careful of the times of year—autumn, and spring—when different regions switch timezones at different times, which means that the relative times may change as well.
 Creating an "Event Time Announcer" on timeanddate.com ([sample](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Stacks+Governance+Working+Group+Call&iso=20200401T10&p1=179&ah=1)) can be very helpful here, as it allows people to easily verify the time in their timezone.
 1. Add the "call" label to the issue.
 1. Close the issue for the previous call, with the text "Closing in favor of #X" where "X" is the number of the new issue.
 This will link the two issues and makes navigating among call agendas much easier.
+1. Set up a Zoom invite for the call.
+First, check if a recurring Zoom invitation has already been set up—if so, you'll see the link in the regular calendar invitation.
+If it has already been set up, make sure you've been added as a host.
+If one has not been set up, you'll need to set up a new meeting.
+You'll need a Zoom Pro account.
+Jenny or Lane can do this for you.
+We recommend the following settings:
+    - Registration: Not required
+    - Meeting ID: Generate Automatically
+    - Meeting Password: Require a password
+    - Video: All off (by default)
+    - Audio: Telephone and Computer Audio
+    - Meeting Options: Do not enable join before host, do not enable waiting room
+1. Add the Zoom invite link for the call (which should include the meeting password, to allow one-click join) to the regular calendar invitation, if there is one.
+1. Do NOT share the link to join the call publicly.
+Do NOT post it on social media!

 ### Hosting a call

 1. 24 hours before the call, remind everyone in the working group channel about the upcoming meeting, using the `@everyone` tag.
 Include a link to the agenda issue.
 Here's a sample message:

     > Hey @everyone, reminder that our next governance working group call is in 24 hours!
 Agenda is here, please review it before the call and feel free to propose topics: https://github.com/stacksgov/pm/issues/19.
 See you all tomorrow!
+1. Repeat the same thing an hour before the call.
+1. Review the agenda issue and add proposed topics to the agenda.
+1. About ten minutes before the call, fire up Zoom and start the meeting.
+Make sure that the link joins, and that you have host capabilities.
+Share the Zoom link in the working group chat.
+(Again, do NOT post the link anywhere public, including on social media.)
+1. Wait until 5-10 minutes past the hour, or at least until there is a reasonable quorum, before starting the call.
+1. Hit Record (you generally want to record to the cloud), and start the meeting!
+1. Introduce yourself and explain that you'll be moderating the call.
+Ask if anyone else would like to introduce themselves to the group.
+1. Ask if anyone would like to share a weekly update: what they've been working on, what they'll work on next, and if they have any blockers.
+Feel free to offer your update first to kick things off.
+Don't pressure anyone to share an update if they don't opt to on their own.

+Some helpful tips for hosting a call:

+- Keep an eye on the time.
+Don't spend more than 5-10 minutes max. on any given topic.
+If the discussion of a particular topic goes over this amount of time, offer to reserve some time to continue discussing the topic at the end of the call, politely remind everyone that there are other items on the agenda to discuss, and introduce the next topic.
+- Let people speak freely, but feel free to cut someone off if they speak for more than a few minutes.
+Do so politely, and remind them that it's important that we give everyone a chance to share their thoughts.
+Suggest that, if they have more to say on this topic, they could write up their thoughts and post them to the forum and/or share them in the chat channel.
+- Try to keep the conversation focused on the present topic.
+Slight diversions are of course fine, but if the topic diverges too far from the current agenda item, bring it back on track by gently reminding the group of the question at hand - and offering to return to the new topic later, time-allowing.

 ### After a call

+1. Make a note of issues that you didn't have time to discuss on the call, and make sure they get priority on the agenda for the next call.
+(You may find it helpful to immediately create the agenda for the next call, as described above.)

 ## Regular updates